How to set up a Slack inbox in Front

 Step 1

-Click the gear icon on the top right of Front and then head into the Company or Personal settings tab, depending on which space you are working with.
+Click the gear icon on the top right of Front and select company, workspace, or personal settings in the left sidebar, depending on the space you’re working with.

 Step 2